Orange Ginger Tempeh and Brown Rice Salad with Orange Balsamic Vinaigrette

 pinch sugar, optional and to taste

-*Note that I prefer more robustly seasoned food and if you don’t, scale back to 1/2 teaspoon each ginger and cumin.
-Alternately, add other or additional seasonings, to taste.
+- Orange Balsamic Vinaigrette - Over a small bowl, squeeze the juice from the orange halve.
+Add the remaining dressing ingredients and whisk to combine. ( I prefer more robustly seasoned food and if you don’t, scale back to 1/2 teaspoon each ginger and cumin.
+Alternately, add other or additional seasonings, to taste.)

 Wild Rice-Stuffed Peppers (vegan, GF)